microsoft-healthcare-madison/demo-auc-app/codelab.md

 ### EXERCISE 2
 <dt>positive</dt>
 <div>Confirm that your changes work by SMART-launching the app from the SMART App Launch portal.
-You will know you are complete when the form fields are automatically updated to match the patient you select in the patient picker.</div>
+You will know you are complete when the form fields are automatically updated to match the patient you select in the patient picker.<br>
+Confirm in the javascript console that there are no errors or stray messages.</div>

 ### EXERCISE 3 (BONUS)
 <dt>positive</dt>
-<div>Now that the app is capable of a SMART Launch, you can remove lots of the session / authentication logic in `index.js` to simplify things.
+<div>Now that the app is capable of a SMART Launch, you can remove lots of the session / authentication logic in `index.js` to simplify things.<br>
 Remove the legacy login and authentication code from the existing `index.js` script.</div>

 ### Frequently Asked Questions